 Cultural Connection, Rock Art and Artefacts

 Most Boomerangs are also used for spiritual and cultural practise.
-They are used in song dance as a musical instrument and also to tell story.
-All have a spiritual aspect attached.
-The Cross – Boomerang was not for hunting, but used in order to pass on story.
+They are used in song dance as a musical instrument and also to tell a story.
+All Boomerangs have a spiritual aspect attached.
+The Cross – Boomerang was not for hunting, but used in order to pass on a story.
 Think of it like a prop in a play.
 The prop helps to explain an important aspect of the story with drama so to have more impact on the viewer.
 The idea of the Boomerang was originally given to aboriginal ancestors through the culture and lore itself and is told in stories and lore across the country.
 The connection of the Boomerang to aboriginal culture is like a Christians connection to a wooden cross.
 There is meaning and story behind that symbol.
-Aboriginal people have been making ancient tools for tens of thousands of years that have spiritual and symbolic meaning behind them.
+Aboriginal people have been making ancient tools for tens of thousands of years that all have spiritual and symbolic meaning.

 With over 100,000 rock art sites across Australia, more than anywhere else in the world, Boomerangs are well illustrated.
 There are also many unknown or not seen rock art sites.
 There are paintings of Boomerangs at sites that have been dated over 50,000 years old.
 Dates for rock art sites in Kakadu are still being determined after decades of research.
 Many academics suggest they are the oldest examples of rock art in the world.